777arc/sigmf-schema-to-md/sigmf.md

 sharing of data, prevents the "bitrot" of datasets wherein details of the capture are lost over time, and makes it possible for different tools to operate on the same dataset, thus enabling data portability between tools and workflows.

+The SigMF specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.
+Taken together, a Dataset with its SigMF metadata is a SigMF `Recording`.

+Datasets, for purposes of this specification, are sets of digital measurements generically called `samples` in this document.
+The samples can represent any time-varying source of information.
+They MAY, for example, be digital samples created by digital synthesis or by an Analog-to-Digital Converter.
+They could also be geolocation coordinates from a GNSS receiver, temperature readings from a thermal sensor, or any other stored digital measurement information.

+Metadata describes the Dataset with which it is associated.
+The metadata includes information meant for the human users of the Dataset, such as a title and description, and information meant for computer applications (tools) that operate on the Dataset.

+This specification defines a schema for metadata using a `core` namespace that is a reserved name and can only be defined by this specification.
+Other metadata MAY be described by extension namespaces.
+This specification also defines a model and format for how SigMF data should be stored at-rest (on-disk) using JSON.

 ## Conventions Used in this Document